arunkpatra/athena/README.md

 ## The problem: What business wants

 1. **Minimize escheatment** - Its just a risk and doesn't help my business.
-Solve the breakage problem to start with please.
+Solve the breakage problem to start with.
 2. **Maximize uplift** - That's a major success criteria for my business.

 ## The expectation: What business needs to meet stated goals

-1. Give me tools to predict breakage values each quarter by card type.
+1. Tools to predict breakage values each quarter by card type.
 I need this for planning and to protect my Gift card business better.
-2. Give me tools to notify customers and hence prevent breakage, thereby creating uplift hopefully.
+2. Tools to notify customers and hence prevent breakage, thereby creating uplift hopefully.
 This is a key success factor for Athena.

 ## The approach: How do we meet business expectations